teemukj/tf-cloudflare-dns/README.md

 - Terraform remote backend configuration to store the state file
   - In this repository, `azurerm` provider & Azure Storage Account is used for the remote state
   - Azure remote backend connection is set up with OIDC following the [GitHub instructions](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure)
-- Migration decision, one of the following:
+- Migration decision:
-  - Do not migrate existing, use Terraform only for new zones/records
+  - Option 1: Do not migrate existing, use Terraform only for new zones/records
-  - Import existing records to Terraform state
+  - Option 2: Import existing records to Terraform state
-  - **Recommended approach for easy migration**:
+  - Option 3 (**Recommended approach for easy migration**):
     - Create "duplicate/copy" records with Terraform for every zone and validate the results.
-Repository contains Terraform local `record_name_prefix` in `terraform/main.tf` which can be used to easily inject a prefix (.e.g `test-`) to every record created with Terraform
+Repository contains Terraform local `record_name_prefix` in `terraform/main.tf` which can be used to easily inject a prefix (e.g `test-`) to every record created with Terraform
     - After confirming the records are created correctly, delete all records from the zone (e.g. from the CF dashboard), set the Terraform local value `record_name_prefix` back to empty string ("") and deploy again --> no state file importing needed

 ## How to use